reactjs/react.dev/src/content/learn/updating-arrays-in-state.md

 Here, `...` is the object spread syntax used to [create a copy of an object.](/learn/updating-objects-in-state#copying-objects-with-the-spread-syntax)

-With this approach, none of the existing state items are being mutated, and the bug is fixed:
+With this approach, none of the existing state items is being mutated, and the bug is fixed:

 <Sandpack>